Updated: Jun 29

 First, business owners and independent contractors may feel a tax change due to a shift to a stay-at-home, online, remote-working economy.
 Business owners that had abundant travel, hotel, and mileage costs to write-off in prior years may find these deductions are much smaller and less frequent for 2020.
-Deductions for business meals were also likely to be lower than in prior years, with many restaurants shut down for parts of the year and severely limited in ability to serve customers.
+Deductions for business meals were also likely to be lower than in prior years, with many restaurants shut down for parts of the year and severely limited inability to serve customers.
 The concept of business lunches and dinners was virtually non-existent in some parts of the country and the tax deductions associated with these business meetings also decreased.
-In addition, after being passed in late 2017, the Tax Cuts and Jobs Act (TCJA) applied a 50% limitation on deductibility of food and beverage expenses after December 31, 2017 and virtually eliminated deductions for business entertainment expenses, further reducing the amount that could have been deducted to reduce tax liability.
+In addition, after being passed in late 2017, the Tax Cuts and Jobs Act (TCJA) applied a 50% limitation on the deductibility of food and beverage expenses after December 31, 2017, and virtually eliminated deductions for business entertainment expenses, further reducing the amount that could have been deducted to reduce tax liability.
 It is worth noting that the Consolidated Appropriations Act of 2021 once again changed this tax law and allows the full deduction for business meals and entertainment starting again in 2021 and 2022.

 Another change for 2020 came from the signing of the new Coronavirus Aid, Relief, and Economic Security Act, commonly known as the CARES Act.
 One important provision of this act provided that individuals under age 59 ½ could take distributions from a qualified plan through December 30, 2020, without the early withdrawal penalty that is typical with these distributions if taken early.
 This distribution could be considered a loan and paid back over the next three years, or could be taxable income with the tax liability spread out, recognized, and paid over the next three years.
 Until this distribution is paid back, it is required to be recognized as taxable income and would increase an individual’s taxable income for 2020 and potentially the next two years thereafter.
 If paid back, an individual would need to amend their prior year(s) tax filings to recover any taxes that they have already paid.